 Multiple mesh products have been recalled from the market because they were linked to increased rates of complications, while others remain on the market despite their known risks.

 National Injury Help can help file mesh lawsuits

 National Injury Help is accepting cases from those injured by Ethicon’s Physiomesh Flexible Composite Mesh and Atrium Medical’s C-Qur Hernia Mesh.
 If you or someone you love was injured as a result of these products, you may be entitled to financial compensation.

-To see if your case qualifies for a Hernia Mesh Lawsuit, use the form on the right-hand side of your screen or call 1-800-214-1010 and speak with a member of the Hood National legal team.
+To see if your case qualifies for a Hernia Mesh Lawsuit, use the form on the right-hand side of your screen or call 1-800-214-1010 and speak with a member of the National Injury Help legal team.
 We can answer your questions and determine if you qualify for a hernia mesh lawsuit with a free case evaluation.